xunguan/xunguan.github.io/_pages/cv.md

 Education
 ======
-* B.Eng. in Electronic Science and Technology, Huazhong University of Science and Technology, China, 2012
+* B.Eng in Electronic Science and Technology, Huazhong University of Science and Technology, China, 2012
 * Ph.D in Information Engineering, The Chinese University of Hong Kong, 2017

 Work experience